-2. As stated in the passage, the normal process of hearing loss \
+22. As stated in the passage, the normal process of hearing loss .

-- A) is noticed only when irreplaceable hair cells in the inner ear are killed - B) can speed up due to the harm done by loud noise - C) can start at any age, depending on the condition of the person's ears - D) occurs if the person is rarely exposed to loud noise
+- A) is noticed only when irreplaceable hair cells in the inner ear are killed - B) can speed up due to the harm done by loud noise - C) can start at any age, depending on the condition of the person's ears - D) occurs if the person is rarely exposed to loud noise began to conquer neighbouring lands.

-The Incas began as a small tribe living in the Peruvian Andes in the 1100s.
-In the 1300s, their strong leader began to conquer neighboring lands.
 By the 1400s, the Incas' huge empire became the largest empire known in the Americas.
 Although there were only 40.000 Incas, they ruled a population of about 12 million, which included 100 different peoples.
 The Incas were clever governors and did not always force their own ideas to other groups.
 The people they conquered had to accept the Inca gods, but they were allowed to worship in their own way and keep their own customs.